 NURS 3330 Health Promotion II: Mother, Child and Family.

-(4 hrs. class, 6hrs. lab/clinical per week) (6) Spring
+(4 hrs. class, 6hrs. lab/clinical per week) (6) Spring promoting the health of mother, infant, child, and family.

-A course designed to provide the student with an understanding of nursing care for mother, infant, and family and selected women's health issues.
-Emphasis is placed on the nurse's role in promoting the health of mother, infant and family.
 Physical, developmental, and psychosocial challenges to health are examined.

+A course designed to provide the student with an understanding of nursing care for mother, infant, child, and family and selected women's health issues.
+Emphasis is placed on the nurse's role in

-Prerequisites: NURS 3310, NURS 3311, NURS 3312, NURS 3400, NURS 3321 Corequisites: NURS 3331, NURS 3350
+Prerequisites: NURS 3310, NURS 3311, NURS 3312, NURS 3400, NURS 3321